shaimapinos/quranenglishstream/index.md

             }
         }

-        // NEW: Functions to handle the delete confirmation modal function openDeleteConfirmationModal(playlistId, playlistName) {
+        function openDeleteConfirmationModal(playlistId, playlistName) {
             playlistIdToDelete = playlistId;
             deleteModalText.textContent = `Are you sure you want to delete the playlist "${playlistName}"?
 This cannot be undone.`;